 - Overall strength.
 I care about how much I can squat, bench, and deadlift, but I also care about how strong I am in a general sense.
 This might mean bringing in movement patterns like chin-ups, rows, loaded carries, and overhead presses.

 - Overall health.
 To be honest, I find it hard to get excited about lifting for my general health and longevity.
-But I’d still like my training program to give me those benefits as a byproduct.
-This might mean doing squats in moderate rep ranges (6–10, say) to improve cardiovascular fitness along with muscle size.
+But even if those goals aren’t as juicy as building muscle, I still care deeply about them, and so I absolutely want my bulking program to improve my health.
+And there are certainly ways that we can adjust our training to improve both our muscle growth and our general health.
+This might mean doing squats in moderate rep ranges (8–12 reps, say) to improve our cardiovascular fitness along with our muscle size.

 Now, “overall size, strength, health, and aesthetics” might not sound very specific.
 And yeah, okay, it isn’t.
 But these goals still fit together well enough that a single umbrella can keep them dry.
 We can work with this.